-teal blue = Yemen / grey = states that between 2015 and 2020 were involved in the Yemen War
+teal blue = Yemen / grey = states that are or have been involved in the Yemen War

 Read about arms exports to the Yemen War.
 Or access the complete recipients map / suppliers map.